vosaul/status.im/source/build_status/desktop.md

   - Additional packages: `extra-cmake-modules`; Keychain access on `Linux` requires `libgnome-keyring0`.
     - Linux: `sudo apt install extra-cmake-modules libgnome-keyring0`
     - MacOS: `brew install kde-mac/kde/kf5-extra-cmake-modules`
+  - Linux and MacOS:
     - Qt 5.11.2 or higher.
 You'll only need macOS and QtWebEngine components installed.
       - Linux: Qt 5.11.2 is available here: https://download.qt.io/archive/qt/5.11/5.11.2/qt-opensource-linux-x64-5.11.2.run

-## Qt setup
+## Qt setup (Linux and MacOS only)

 Set Qt's environment variables:
   - set QT_PATH to point to the location of Qt's distribution.
 It should not end with a slash.